Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Promote your store

 At this point, you’ll have registered your business, chosen your location, vendors, staff, and payment systems.
-All that’s left to do is promote your store ready for your grand opening!
+All that’s left to do is promote your store and get ready for your grand opening!

 While you wait for your initial inventory to arrive (and get the store ready to receive customers), think about how to market your store to locals.